The Parker Foundation

 Who is eligible?

-• Organizations who have not received within the last two years a grant from the Parker Foundation.
+3. Organizations that have not received a grant from the Parker Foundation within two years.

 Mini-grant applications will be reviewed on a quarterly basis.